 Should I size up or down for a wetsuit?

-Most likely you will want to size down to get the better fitting wetsuit.
+Most likely you will want to size down to get the better fitting wetsuit for surfing.

 How snug should a wetsuit fit?